ContentGraz/OER/brand-driven-content-strategy-1.md

 *   who we are
 *   who we’d like to be

+The participants are free to add attributes they miss.
 When all cards have been assigned to one of the columns, the pile of cards in the who-we-are-not-column gets tossed away.
 In a second round the participants try to discover the 3 or so most important attributes of their organization together with some accompanying or specifying secondary attributes.
 They have to decide what values (attributes) they want to leave behind - in most cases a difficult decision.
 But it is crucial to arrive at a small number of specific messages -  otherwise it is impossible to use the messages for deciding what to communicate and what not.
 The identity of the organization would not be sufficiently defined.
-All attributes the participants want to keep, go into the pile of who we’d like to be.
-In the last step, the participants have to group similar attributes in word clouds and prioritize those clouds.
+All attributes that the participants want to keep, go into the pile of who we’d like to be.
+In the last step, the participants have to group similar attributes in word clouds and prioritize those within those clouds.
 The result is a hierarchy of attributes that represent an organization's communication goals.

 **Annotation** Card sorting is also used in information architecture e.g. for defining navigation menus for a website.

-The physical interaction with the cards puts more weight on the terms selected.
+The physical interaction with the cards puts a special weight on the selected terms.
 It also encourages a conversation around topics and concepts.
-During the whole process, the contento strategist takes over the role of a consultant and facilitator.
-She/he steps back to shows the group that it is their task and responsibility to do the work.
+During the whole process, the content strategist is acting in the role of a consultant and facilitator.
+She/he steps back to show the group that it is their task and responsibility to do the work.
 In the end, the deliverables are merely the result of the work of the client.

 #### Where do we go from there? [#](#where-do-we-go-from-there)